GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

   version control best practices.

-  - The [CICD recipe](./recipes/cicd.md) sets up a pipeline that is run by service accounts.
-Through integration with Github, changes to infra can be via pull requests.
-The hooks we setup will automatically show the latest Terraform plan so users are confident in the changes being made.
+  - The [CICD recipe](./recipes/cicd.md) sets up a pipeline that is run by Cloud Build service accounts.
+Through integration with Github, changes to infrastructure can be made via pull requests.
+The hooks we set up\
-    The changes are then automatically applied on merging of the pull request.
+    will automatically display the latest Terraform plan so users can be confident their changes.
+The changes can be automatically applied when the pull request gets merged.

 - Allow logical folders within your hierarchy to be managed by independently, thus reducing org-wide broad access to single service account and chances of